Polarization properties of synchrotron sources from simulations of relativistic magnetohydrodynamic turbulence: Synchrotron emission and polarization degree

-In Fig.~\ref{fig:polz} we show the polarization and emission properties for $\bm{B}_0 \parallel \bm{n}$, that is when there is no mean field projected on the plane of the sky, for the three selected runs with varying values of $\eta$.
+In Fig.~\ref{fig:polz} we show the polarization and emission properties for $\bm{B}_0 \parallel \bm{n}$ - that is when there is no mean field projected on the plane of the sky - for the three selected runs with varying values of $\eta$.
 Even if in all cases both the total and polarized intensities would vanish for a uniform field, it is immediately evident that the different levels of fluctuations and intermittency have clear effects.
-For small values of $\eta$ the total emission integrated along the line of sight shows the presence of thin elongated and coherent emission structures that likely traces similar underlying magnetic configurations, a clear consequence of a high degree of intermittency, always present when the guide field dominates over fluctuations (see section 2).
+For small values of $\eta$, the total emission integrated along the LOS shows the presence of thin elongated and coherent emission structures that likely trace similar underlying magnetic configurations, a clear consequence of a high degree of intermittency, always present when the guide field dominates over fluctuations (see section 2).
 On the other hand, at high $\eta$ values, the local emissivity is characterized by a far more Gaussian incoherent pattern, and this agrees with our previous results on the statistics of turbulent fluctuations, more isotropic and Gaussian for such runs.

-The same type of result is evident by looking at the distribution of the normalized Stokes parameters $Q/I$ and $U/I$, which have a more Gaussian-looking distribution for runs with high $\eta$ values, like \texttt{R12}, and, more important, their variance is only half than the corresponding ones of the \texttt{R01} or \texttt{R06} runs.
-As a result, in the first two cases the distribution of the PD values does not follow a Rice probability distribution function as expected \citep[e.g.][]{Simmons1985}, but it tends to be strongly skewed toward higher values of PD with a positive bias that is about twice the Ricean one.
+The same type of result is evident by looking at the distribution of the normalized Stokes parameters, $Q/I$ and $U/I$, which have a more Gaussian-looking distribution in runs with high $\eta$ values, such as \texttt{R12}, and, more importantly, their variance is only half that of the corresponding ones in the \texttt{R01} or \texttt{R06} runs.
+As a result, in the first two cases the distribution of the PD values does not follow a Rice PDF as expected \citep[e.g.][]{Simmons1985}, but tends to be strongly skewed toward higher values of PD with a positive bias that is about twice the Ricean one.
 On the other hand, the theoretical expectation is very well reproduced for the \texttt{R12} run, and in general for runs with a large $\eta$.
 We recall that the width of the Stokes distribution is related to the injection spectrum, and that injections that extend to higher $|\bm{k}|$ values produce more peaked distributions.
 In this regard, the amount of positive bias is a measure of the coherence scale of the turbulent magnetic field with respect to the size of the emitting region (here about $L/4=0.25$).